hendrikschilling/FASP/README.md

 # Installation and Dependencies

-##
+## Surface Volume Predicitions

+Please refer to *Segmenting_Scroll_Surfaces.pdf*.

 ## VC3D & tracing tools
-Code is available here: TODO
+The code is available at: https://github.com/hendrikschilling/volume-cartographer under the dev-next branch.
-Please refer to the refer to the Dockerfile "jammy.Dockerfile" to see a list of all dependencies or to build a docker image based on ubuntu 22.04.
+Please refer to the refer to the "jammy.Dockerfile" to see a list of all dependencies or to build a docker image based on ubuntu 22.04.
-In addition if you want to reproduce
+In addition it is recommended to use a git version of ceres-solver together with a [Nvidia cudss](https://developer.nvidia.com/cudss) installation to accelerate the large area tracing and the inpainting/flattening.

 ## Ink detection

-## Surface Prediction
-## VC3D

-# Detailed Guide

-## 1. surface prediction volume generation

-## 2. ....

-# proessing times
-- surface tracer: at step 10 1/3 of GP segment at 3 optimization steps: 55minutes

-# tradeoffs
-- patch expansion run only with 16 instead of 32 threads to have capacity for other tasks at that time
-- ink detecton accuracy (q1)
-- rendering resoution (also ink detection accuracy)
+Ink detection is based on the original GP ink detection (which could also be used instead).
+The fork is found at https://github.com/hendrikschilling/Vesuvius-Grandprize-Winner and installation requirements are unchanged.

-# misc
+# Misc

-## HW
+## HW/SW configuration
-all results above apart from the surface volume predicitions were achieve using:
+All steps above following the volume surface prediction were achieved using:
 - AMD 5950x
 - Nvidia 3090
-- 64GB RAM
+- 64GB DDR4 RAM + 256GB swap
+- Transcend TS2TMTE220S SSD
+- a collection of HDDs in a BTRFS RAID1
+SW environment:
+- Cuda 12.7
+- cudss 12.5.4
+- pytorch 2.5.4
--
+- Arch Linux

-13653.19user 118.87system 39:56.61elapsed 574%CPU (0avgtext+0avgdata 1945672maxresident)k
-147992inputs+2594872outputs (9major+8252759minor)pagefaults 0swaps